This is me telling my story

 My wish for you is less overwhelm and more focused attention on what matters the most to you.
 Because when you bring your focused attention to something, it grows.
 And when what matters the most to you is allowed to grow your life starts to feel like your own – maybe for the very first time.
 And that is a beautiful thing.
 A revolutionary shift.

-My wish for you is to walk through that door and discover what the landscape that truly fits YOUR soul looks like.
+My wish for you is to walk through that door and discover what the landscape that truly fits your soul looks like.
 To explore all the ways you could create and express should you make your home there.

-My tribe – my readers, my course participants, my likeminded sisters from all over the world – are pretty fierce women.
+My people – my readers, my course participants, my likeminded sisters from all over the world – are pretty fierce women.
 Tender, warm-hearted, sometimes lost, yes, but fierce in our commitment to the path we’re on.

 Wonder if you belong?